 Dr. Elizabeth Gadomski, trustee, lives and works in California's Bay area and has become increasingly involved in determining the direction of the Gadomski Foundation's grant-making.
 Her interests are in the arts, education, environmental/social responsibility, social justice, mental health, and cultural endeavors.
 With her direction, Black Rock Arts Foundation and the Burning Man Project represent new areas for Gadomski Foundation grants.

 The Foundation was formed in 2007 and is a private foundation.
 Due to aggressive grant making in recent years, the Foundation is well ahead of distributing its target of 5.5% in annual grants.
-The Foundation is committed to ongoing support of charitable organizations through several multi-year grants; this currently limits new annual gifts.
-Therefore, at this time, we are only providing grants to organizations where The Gadomski Foundation can make a notable impact.
+In 2023 almost all assets of the foundation were transferred to the LVCF.
+The Foundation, through its donor-advised fund at the LVCF, will remain committed to ongoing support of charitable organizations through several multi-year grants; this currently limits new gifts to organizations not previously a grantee.
+Therefore, at this time, we are only providing grants to new organizations where The Gadomski Foundation, through its donor-advised fund at the LVCF, can make a notable impact.

 The family's philanthropic interests are broad.
 We are especially open to grants where our grant is matched by others.
 Many grants are made confidentially and anonymously.